Ed Balls: Ed Balls Day

 On 28 April 2011, Balls, urged by an assistant to search Twitter for a recent article about himself, accidentally entered his intended search term in the wrong box and sent a tweet reading only "Ed Balls".
 The tweet was retweeted by thousands; Balls was unaware that it was possible to delete tweets.
 The tweet has never been deleted.
 The incident is now celebrated as "Ed Balls Day" every 28 April, with followers retweeting his original message and commemorating the occasion in other ways.
 When invited to send something to be auctioned to raise funds for the party in 2015, Balls submitted a framed, signed printout of the tweet.
 To celebrate "Ed Balls Day" in 2016, Balls baked a cake featuring the tweet.

 Six years on from the original tweet, Ed Balls Day 2017 drew tweets from organisations including Virgin Atlantic and the National Trust – the latter in response to a tweet parodying Prime Minister Theresa May's criticism of the National Trust for omitting the word "Easter" from promotional material for Easter egg hunts.

 Ten years after the incident, Ed Balls Day was still being celebrated, with many offering each other a "Happy Ed Balls Day" online, in the style of a public holiday.

-On 17 November 2024, Ed Balls made "Ed Balls" the first post on his Bluesky account.
+On 17 November 2024, Balls made "Ed Balls" the first post on his Bluesky account.